ToF-/Domain/README.md

                     else Right (args !!
 0)
 ```

-Our main program can now examine the values returned by `get`... functions and branch accordingly instead of halting:
+Our main program will examine the values returned by `get`... functions and branch accordingly instead of halting:

 ```haskell
 program2 :: IO ()